AN ORPHAN DRUGS JOURNEY: COMMERCIALIZING RARE DISEASE DRUGS

 Caption: Rare disease companies face different challenges in effectively deploying their commercial budget, namely in developing the market by identifying patients, targeting leading treatment centers of excellence, and establishing KOL partnerships.

-- Targeted sales force development: In the rare disease space, quantity does not mean quality.
+- Targeted sales force development: In the rare disease drug space, quantity does not mean quality.
 Sales teams need to address patient populations specifically, ensuring they are reaching the right customers with the right messaging.
 Small, agile, and cross-functional commercial teams will contrast with the larger, specialized sales teams used for traditional big-name therapies.

-- Stakeholder education: Identifying the right physicians, patients, and care settings is a challenge unique to this market.
+- Stakeholder education: Identifying the right physicians, patients, and care settings is a challenge unique to the orphan drug market.
 Companies should expect to develop a market where limited educational resources, physician training, and diagnostics tools regularly inhibit accurate diagnoses of patients with rare conditions.
 Rare disease companies must be ready to develop their markets through targeted educational efforts and be armed with a thorough understanding of the addressable space.
 Many rare disease companies have established one-on-one nurse case management services to provide “personalized product support” to patients with treatment information, coverage options and authorizations, financial assistance, and care navigation.
 Examples of these services include Alexion’s OneSource Treatment Support and Shire’s OnePath program.

 - Patient advocacy: Physicians and patient advocacy groups (PAGs) are often an essential part of care management for many patients.
 By sharing educational resources, helping to address financial issues, and creating awareness for patients to enroll in clinical trials, PAGs present themselves as a necessary resource not only to patients but to orphan drug companies as well.
 Drug companies should strategically align themselves with these types of groups to locate and engage patients throughout the drug approval process.